Siphocha/MasulaVTE/README.md

 Where can you find your own abi?
 In artifacts/contracts/Procedure.sol/Procedure.json Once done configuration with the EVM is basically done..basically.

-SIGNUP FOR METAMASK AND HAVE THE BROWSER EXTENSION ALREADY READY!
+SIGN UP FOR METAMASK AND HAVE THE BROWSER EXTENSION ALREADY READY!
+VISIT A "SEPOLIA FAUCET" ONLINE TO GET FREE "SEPOLIA-ETH" FOR TRANSACTION COSTS

 Smart Contract Deployment
 1. Compile Contract